kvankova/code-embedder/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

 ```
 You need to create a secret with write repository permissions.
 You can create a PAT token and add it as a secret in the repository settings (go to `Settings > Secrets and variables > Actions > New repository secret`).
-In case of setting up a 🔑 **fine-grained token**, you need to set the followingrepository permissions:
+In case of setting up a 🔑 **fine-grained token**, you need to set the following repository permissions:
 - **Read** access to actions, metadata and secrets.
 - **Read** and **Write** access to contents (code).